DonHulieo/lua-style-guide/README.md

 ### Functions

 The Lua has 3 hidden beauties' that make it a powerful language.
 First is that functions are first class citizens, second is that it's scope is global by default and the third is it's automatic garbage collection.
 Having these be uniform helps maintain the spotlight on these features.
-> Local functions should be named using `snake_case`, and global functions should be named using `PascalCase`.
+> Local functions should be named using `snake_case`, with global functions should be named using `PascalCase`.
 >
-> Functions should only be completing a single task, their name should reflect this.
+> Functions should only be completing a single task and their name should reflect this.

 <details>
 <summary>Example</summary>